Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

-Perturbing slightly the singularity of type $+A_7$, we can split it into seven Morse points (four minima and three saddlepoints) in such a way that all three saddlepoints have the same critical value.
-Two level sets of such a perturbation are shown in Fig.~\ref{miss90level}.
-The value of the function on the exterior level curve is higher than on the interior one (which is close to the constant part $\frac{1}{4} \lambda^4 A^2 (A^2 -2)^3$ of (\ref{te}): indeed, the self-intersection points of these curves lying on the horizontal axis $\{y=0\}$ are correspondingly the local maximum and a local minimum of the restriction of the function (\ref{te}) to this axis.
+By slightly perturbing the critical point of type $A_7$ at the origin, we can split it into seven Morse points (four minima and three saddlepoints) in such a way that all three saddlepoints have the same critical value 0.
+The topological disposition of some two level sets of such a perturbation in the case $A \in \left(-1, -\frac{\sqrt{8}}{3}\right)$ is shown in Fig.~\ref{miss90level}.
+The value $0$ of the polynomial on the outer level curve is higher than the value on the inner one.
+Indeed, the self-intersection points of these two curves lying on the horizontal axis $\{y=0\}$ are respectively the local maximum and a local minimum of the restriction of the function (\ref{x9p3r}) to this axis.

+By the construction, the D-graph of the obtained Morse function should contain the standard Coxeter-Dynkin graph of type $A_7$ as a subgraph, therefore it can be only the D-graph of Fig.~\ref{miss90c}.